barbarasledz/barbarasledz.github.io/readme.md

 ## Schedule
 - 16 June 2022 -- Creation of repository, start of design planning using low-fidelity mockups on paper.
 Small skeleton of an initial layout created.
+Added placeholder content and began setup of multiple pages.

 ## Credits
  - [Color palette inspired by coloors tool](https://coolors.co/e7ecef-6096ba-a3cef1-272635-001011)